- Laser treatments can be used on their own but are usually one part of dual therapy

 - They can effectively treat inflammatory acne symptoms as well as all types of acne scars

 - Cost is based on several factors including skin severity, the number of sessions required and provider’s fees

-- Potential side effects are few and mild when they do surface
+- Potential side effects are rare and usually preventable

 Do Laser Treatments Work for Acne?

 Yes, laser treatments can effectively treat acne.
 There are several types in use, with some studies indicating results can last up to 1 year.

 Inflammatory acne typically forms when excess sebum, dead skin cells and debris accumulate within pores which encourages bacteria to flourish.
 This induces inflammation which presents as red, painful pus-filled pustules and papules.

 Laser treatments can play an important role in treating and preventing inflammatory acne breakouts.
 In recent years, they have gained in popularity due to a high degree of efficacy, ease of use and low risk of side effects.